Killing in the Name: Live performances

 Rage Against the Machine burning the American flag onstage while playing "Killing in the Name" during Woodstock 1999.

 The song was performed as an extended instrumental at their first public performance at Cal State Northridge, on October 23, 1991.
 Bassist Tim Commerford is known to chant the backing vocals of "now you do what they told ya" of the chorus during most live performances.

 Zack de la Rocha sometimes changed the lyrics in the second verse from "Some of those that work forces are the same that burn crosses" to "Some of those that burn crosses are the same that hold office" when playing live.

-As part of supergroup Audioslave, guitarist Tom Morello incorporated instrumentals from Rage Against the Machine including versions of "Killing in the Name" into their performances.
+As part of the supergroup Audioslave, guitarist Tom Morello incorporated instrumentals from Rage Against the Machine including versions of "Killing in the Name" into their performances.

 Rage Against the Machine performed the song live in 1999 at the Woodstock '99 festival, burning the American flag during the song.
 In this performance, de la Rocha changed the lyrics to "Some of those that work forces are the same that burn churches".

+On January 30, 2026, at the Minneapolis Concert of Solidarity and Resistance to Defend Minnesota, Tom Morello performed "Killing in the Name" at First Avenue.
+The concert was held in solidarity with the Minneapolis, Twin Cities, and greater Minnesota communities defending their neighbors and protesting against federal immigration actions.
+Bruce Springsteen joined the concert with the live debut of The Streets of Minneapolis, followed by Morello joining Springsteen on "The Ghost of Tom Joad".
+The concert was held at midday, before the protest march being held that afternoon in Minneapolis.